jlumbroso/prog-exam-room-allocation/src/PE1.md

 index  | assignedRooms | studentNames
 ------ | ------------- | ------------
-0      | 1             | Ava
+0      | 0             | Ava
-1      | 1             | Ben
+1      | 0             | Ben
-2      | 1             | Carol
+2      | 0             | Carol
-3      | 2             | Dan
+3      | 1             | Dan
-4      | 2             | Emma
+4      | 1             | Emma

 Write a loop that considers each student in turn, and prints out the names of those students whose entry in `studentRooms` match the `room` argument.
-For the example arrays shown above, if `room == 2`, then `printRoom` would output the names Dan and Emma under the dashed line.
+For the example arrays shown above, if `room == 1`, then `printRoom` would output the names Dan and Emma under the dashed line.
 So running the program again should produce this:

 ```
 % java-introcs ZoomRooms greedy 3

-Room: 1
+Room: 0
 -------
 Ava
 Ben
 Carol

-Room: 2
+Room: 1
 -------
 Dan
 Emma